NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow2.md

 - Toetsafname makes a PUT endpoint available.
 - Object Offering has no state, so we add the state in the consumer extention.
 We support "active", "canceled"
 - attributes:
-	- primaryCode.codeType is "identifier"? primaryCode.code doesn't have to be unqiue, must be recognised by afnameleider.
+	- primaryCode.codeType is "offeringCode"; primaryCode.code doesn't have to be unqiue, must be recognised by afnameleider.
-	- For LanguageTypedString : value nl-nl is valid and supported, all other values will be ignored.
+	- For LanguageTypedString : array of groups language and value; value nl-nl for language is valid and supported, all other values will be ignored.
 	- To comply to the standard we have mandatory fields :
 	 	- primarycode, name and description (not used) are mandatory (depending on Toetsafname system what to do with these data) (TO BE DECIDED)
 	 	- resultExpected is mandatory (always true)
 		- teachingLanguage (must be hardcoded NLD, not used)
-	- modeOfDelivery : we only support :situated, online, distance-learning
+	- modeOfDelivery: we only support :situated, online, distance-learning
 		- situated (op locatie): offline, on a specific location (could be a location in a company)
 		- online: online on a specific location
 		- distance-learning (afstandsleren): everywhere, could also be from home )